ArpitFaldu/Django_project/README.md

-# 📱 Device Comparison Platform
+# 📱 PickNCompare – Device Comparison Platform

 A **Django-powered web application** designed to help users compare **mobiles and laptops** with ease.
 The platform offers a seamless user experience for exploring, filtering, and analyzing devices to support informed purchasing decisions.